Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Proposed Network

 \subsection{Spectrogram Super-resolution Network (SSRN)}

-We finally synthesize a full spectrogram $|Z| \in \mathbb{R}^{\Freq' \times 4T}$, from the obtained coarse mel spectrogram $Y \in \mathbb{R}^{\Freq \times T}$, by a spectrogram super-resolution network (SSRN).
-Upsampling frequency from $\Freq$ to $\Freq'$ is rather straightforward.
-We can achieve that by increasing the convolution channels of 1D convolutional network.
-Upsampling in temporal direction is not similarly done, but by twice applying deconvolution layers of stride size 2, we can quadruple the length of sequence from $T$ to $4T=T'$.
+We finally synthesize a full spectrogram $|Z| \in \mathbb{R}^{\Freq' \times 4T}$, from the obtained coarse mel spectrogram $Y \in \mathbb{R}^{\Freq \times T}$, using the spectrogram super-resolution network (SSRN).
+Upsampling frequency from $\Freq$ to $\Freq'$ is fairly simple.
+We can achieve that by increasing the convolution channels of a 1D convolutional network.
+Upsampling of the temporal axis is not done the same way.
+Instead, we quadruple the length of the sequence from $T$ to $4T=T'$, by applying `deconvolution' layers of stride size 2 twice.

 The bottom equation of Fig.~\ref{fig:network-detail} shows $\mathsf{SSRN}$.
-In this paper, as we do not consider online processing, all convolutions can be non-causal.
-The loss function was the same as Text2Mel: sum of binary divergence and L1 distance between the synthesized spectrogram $\mathsf{SSRN}(S)$ and the ground truth $|Z|$.
+In this paper, all convolutions of SSRN are non-causal, since we do not consider online processing.
+The loss function is the same as Text2Mel: the sum of L1 distance and $\mathcal{D}_\text{bin}$, defined by \eqref{divergence}, between the synthesized spectrogram $\mathsf{SSRN}(S)$ and the ground truth $|Z|$.